krasimir/stent/docs/getting-started.md

 The *state* in the context of Stent is a vanilla JavaScript object literal.
 The only one reserved property is `name` which represents the state's name.
 Everything else depends on our business logic.
 In the example above that's the `todos` array.

-The handler function accepts the previous state and should return a new state in a immutable fashion.
+The handler function accepts the machine with the previous state and should return a new state in a immutable fashion.
 Same as the [Redux's reducer](http://redux.js.org/docs/basics/Reducers.html), whatever we return becomes the new state.

 The actual todo item is passed to the `addTodo` method and it comes as a second argument of the handler.